top of page

 Individuals

-If you are a foreigner living and working in Georgia but do not have a registered business, a personal bank account is your primary need.
+If you are a foreigner living and working in Georgia without a registered business, a personal bank account is your primary need.
 The process is simpler than for a company but still requires the right documentation.

-Crucially, proof of funds and a credible explanation of your income source (e.g., an employment contract, a recent bank statement from your home country, or a freelance contract).
+• Proof of funds and explanation of income source (e.g., employment contract, recent bank statement from your home country, or freelance contract)

 What to Expect

-You will need to visit a bank branch (Find list of banks below) in person to fill out an application and a KYC (Know Your Customer) questionnaire.
-While many believe this process is easy, banks can be selective.
-Be prepared to answer questions honestly about where your money comes from.
+Visit a bank branch in person to complete an application and KYC (Know Your Customer) questionnaire.
+Banks can be selective, so be prepared to answer questions honestly about your income source.
+Account opening typically takes 1-3 business days.

 Individual Entrepreneurs (IEs) & Small Businesses

-An Individual Entrepreneur (IE), also known as a sole proprietor, is a popular choice due to Georgia's 1% small business tax status.
-While you are a registered business, your company is still tied to you as an individual.
+An Individual Entrepreneur (IE), also known as a sole proprietor, is popular due to Georgia's 1% small business tax status.
+While registered as a business, your company is tied to you as an individual.

-A business bank account is not legally required for an IE. You are allowed to use a personal account for business income.
-However, it is a highly recommended best practice for clear financial record-keeping and in case of an audit from the Revenue Service Office.
-If a separate business account isn't possible, you should still have a separate personal account dedicated solely to business transactions.
+A business bank account is not legally required for an IE - you can use a personal account for business income.
+However, a separate business account is strongly recommended for clear financial record-keeping and in case of a Revenue Service audit.
+If a dedicated business account isn't possible, maintain a separate personal account solely for business transactions.

-Having a Georgian bank account simplifies tax payments to the national treasury.
-While online card payment is an option, not all foreign cards work, and a 2% transaction fee applies.
-This makes a local bank account a more reliable and cost-effective method for meeting your tax obligations.
+A Georgian bank account also simplifies tax payments to the national treasury.
+Online card payment is an option, but not all foreign cards work and a 2% transaction fee applies.
+A local bank account is more reliable and cost-effective.

 Banking with Wise

-Wise is a powerful tool for IEs, especially those with international clients.
-It’s ideal for receiving payments from abroad quickly and with low fees.
+Wise is a useful tool for IEs with international clients - ideal for receiving payments from abroad quickly with low fees.
 You don't need to transfer all amounts from Wise to your Georgian bank account.

 Limited Liability Companies (LLCs)